Sue Ramirez

-Sue Anna Ramirez Garina Dodd (born July 20, 1996) is a Filipino actress.
-Her first major role was as supporting cast member on the ABS-CBN remake of the TV drama Mula sa Puso (2011).
+Sue Anna Garina Dodd (born July 20, 1996), known professionally as Sue Ramirez, is a Filipino actress.
+Her first major role was as a supporting cast member on the ABS-CBN remake of the TV drama Mula sa Puso (2011).
 She appeared in the television dramas Angelito: Batang Ama (2011–12), Angelito: Ang Bagong Yugto (2012), Annaliza (2013–14), Pangako Sa 'Yo (2015), Dolce Amore (2016), La Luna Sangre (2017), Hanggang Saan (2017–18), FPJ's Ang Probinsyano (2018) and A Soldier's Heart (2020).
-She was nominated in the 32nd PMPC Star Awards for Movies as New Movie Actress of the Year for the film Just the Way You Are.
+She was nominated in the 32nd PMPC Star Awards for Movies for New Movie Actress of the Year for the film Just the Way You Are (2015).

 Early life

 Sue Anna Garina Dodd was born in Parañaque, Philippines.
-Her Filipino mother Concepcion Garina is from Sipalay City, Negros Occidental, and her father James Peter Dodd was a White American retired senior officer of the US state department.
+Her Filipino mother, Concepcion Garina, is from Sipalay, Negros Occidental, and her father, James Peter Dodd, is a retired senior officer of the United States Department of State.
 Sue is the youngest among her siblings, with two sisters and two brothers; only she has dual Filipino and American citizenship.
 She attended high school at Sacred Heart School in Parañaque.
-Ramirez's father died in 2013.
+Ramirez's father died in 2013, while her mother died in 2026.

 Career

 2010–2012: Early work

 In 2010, Ramirez auditioned for Star Magic with the song "Angels Brought Me Here" by Guy Sebastian, and was accepted, with her first project with ABS-CBN being teen variety show Shoutout!
 She entered show business with the hopes of paying for her father's medical expenses.

 Ramirez began her acting career playing Nicole Matias in the ABS-CBN remake of Mula sa Puso.
 Her character is the only child of the antagonists Ysmael Matias and Selina Pereira-Matias, who goes against her parents and becomes associated with the protagonist, Olivia "Via" Pereira-Amarillo.
 The series premiered in March 2011 and ran for one season with ninety-eight episodes.
 Anna Larrucea was originally cast for her role.
 In the same year, Ramirez made her film debut with a minor role in Aswang, followed by a supporting role in ABS-CBN's drama television series Angelito: Batang Ama.

-Ramirez's lead role in ABS-CBN's 2012 remake<nowikie of !Oka Tokat is often cited as her second major role.
+Ramirez's lead role in ABS-CBN's 2012 remake of !Oka Tokat is often cited as her second major role.
 She portrayed Luna, the clairvoyant haunted by her ability of foresight, who strives to hone and accept her ability while experiencing difficulties in belonging in the community.
 She was paired with Paul Salas as her first "love team" partner.
 The series premiered in February 2012 and ran for one season with fifteen episodes.
 In the same year, Ramirez reprised her role in the sequel to ABS-CBN's drama television series Angelito: Batang Ama, followed by a supporting role in an episode in ABS-CBN's anthology drama Maalaala Mo Kaya – Baul.